PietroCiaccio/ExchangeMigration/README.md

 **Out of Scope**

 - Organizational migration preparation tasks.
-- Organization post migration tasks.
+- Organizational post migration tasks.
 - Object creation.
 - Contacts (support to be added in the future)